-We have been hearing a lot lately about opioid addiction in America from the news, in politics and just about everywhere you turn.
-If you, a family member or a friend have been affected by this disorder you are all too aware of the great challenges associated with opioid addiction.
-In this article, we will explore the specifics of what opioid addiction is, why opioids are so addictive, what happens physiologically in opioid dependence and addiction, and other opioid addiction facts, as well as how to get help for an opioid addict, be it yourself or someone you love.
+We have heard a lot lately about opioid addiction in America from the news, politics, and just about everywhere you turn.
+If you, a family member, or a friend have been affected by this disorder, you are all too aware of the great challenges associated with opioid addiction.
+This article will explore the specifics of what opioid addiction is, why opioids are so addictive, what happens physiologically in opioid dependence and addiction.
+Other opioid addiction facts and how to get help for an opioid addict, be it yourself or someone you love.

 What are opiates?

 Opioids are drugs that include synthetic drugs such as fentanyl and methadone, legally prescribed pain relievers like oxycodone (OxyContin, Percocet, Percodan,) hydrocodone, (Vicodin, Lortab, Lorcet,) codeine, morphine, Darvon, Demerol, Dilaudid, and others, as well as the illegal drug heroin.
 In addition to the synthetic drugs, opioids include opiates, which are drugs directly derived from opium and the natural alkaloids found in the resin of the opium poppy, such as morphine and codeine.
 Semi-synthetics, heroin, oxycodone, and buprenorphine are also referred to as opioids.
 All of these comprise the class of narcotic drugs now known as opioids.

 What is opioid addiction?